Sustainable Food Policy

 Things we have done or are doing;

 1.1.1 The University follows the principles of Menus of Change focussing on a range of topics including reducing meat consumption, dairy products, more vegetables etcetera.
+We operate one plant-based outlet – Trilobite.
 Full details are here www.menusofchange.org and below.
 This is a leading principle of how we achieve sustainable food.
 We are a member of the Menus of Change Universities Research Collaborative (MCURC), a group of leading Universities with interests in Food related subjects academically and who are committed to serving great food and advancing the Menus of Change through Academic Excellence.
 An overview of MCURC is here and example of the Food Impact poster here.

 1.1.2 From May 2019, we transitioned to talented group of professional chefs at Dining locations as part of the University’s focus on cooking nutritious and delicious food rather than processed foods.